kbx81/RGBBinaryClock/README.md

 Two USARTs are exposed via pin headers on the right side of the board: USART1 is brought out on a standard six pin header as is commonly found on many devices while USART2 is connected to an RS-485 line driver enabling communication on an RS-485 bus.
-(It's not implemented at the time of this writing but the idea is to enable it to receive a DMX-512 signal so the LEDs can be controlled from a standard entertainment lighting console!)
+Through this interface, the application is able to receive a DMX-512 signal so the LEDs can be controlled from an entertainment lighting console, enabling another whole realm of possibilities...

 ## How do I get or build one?